oddbird/oddleventy/content/blog/wingingit/winging-it-live-03.md

 - What does "in gamut" mean?
 - Specifying fallbacks
 - Why care about contrast?
-- How does Alpha impact contrast?
+- How does alpha impact contrast?

 ## Links: